Dyson Pure Cool Me Air Purifier Fan REVIEW

 As with previous Dyson fans, the Pure Cool Me is driven using a remote (which can be attached/detached magnetically from its body).
 Not too far from where the remote sits is a small LCD display.
 It gives you an at-a-glance overview of fan speed and how long you have left before you need to change the air filter.
 The filter is a doddle to replace.
 You just lift the top off, and the filter can be pulled out, and its replacement dropped in.

-The Pure Cool Me needs its bundled remote, as its only built-in control is a single power button.
+During my Dyson Pure Cool Me review, I found that it needs its bundled remote, as its only built-in control is a single power button.
 With the remote you get fan speed, a timer, and oscillation control for your cooling pleasure.
 Additionally, you also get a button for displaying filter life.
 Dyson’s blurb says that (based on 12 hours of use a day) a filter should last for about a year.
 That said, your mileage will vary widely depending on both on your usage and air quality.

 Unlike other earlier Dyson fan offerings, the Pure Cool Me cannot let you know what the air quality is like in your home, which sort of makes sense as first and foremost it’s a personal fan that blows purified air.
 Its filter is no slouch though; it can capture 99.95 percent of all airborne matter.